alexcomu/crack-pwd/README.md

 Example of returns:

-  	$ CORRECT if pwd is right
+  	$ True    if pwd is right
- 	$ ERROR   if pwd is wrong
+ 	$ False   if pwd is wrong

 If PWD is correct go to: